OSHA 1910.147 as a reference for LOTO procedures

-Reading time: 3 minutes - Difficulty: medium
+Reading Time: 3 minutes Difficulty: Advanced

 The Occupational Safety and Health Administration or OSHA, in the years ’88/’89, formalized and issued a general standard, namely the 29 Code of Federal Regulations 1910.147, which sets out the criteria and work practices to be implemented to prevent the risk of unexpected start-up.